Blog

 • Territory marking

-Spaying or neutering your pet can help to curb these instinctual, reproductive-related behaviors to help your pet be safer and a happier companion in your home.
+Spaying or neutering your pet can help to curb these instinctual behaviors, helping your pet be safer and a happier companion.